yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

     - Learning via `learn()`.
 The agent update self by the transitions that sampling in replay memory, and need product with importance-sampling weight when computing loss.

 ## Configuration
-- epsilon: **0.5 to 0.1**.
+- Epsilon: **0.5 to 0.1**.
 This value decides greedily or randomly chooce actions.
 We set 0.5 at the begin, it makes the agent will explore environment.
 As time passes, the agent become smarter.
 So we don't need explore with high prabobilty.
-- memory size: **10,000**
+- Replay memory size: **10,000**
 - Parameters of target network update: In the DQN agent, We have 2 neural networks, target network and predict network.
 In this fomula ![\delta_j=R_j+\gamma_jQ_{target}(S_j,argmax_aQ(S_j,a))%2DQ(S_{j%2D1},A_{j%2D1})](https://latex.codecogs.com/svg.latex?\delta_j=R_j+\gamma_jQ_{target}%28S_j,argmax_aQ%28S_j,a%29%29%2DQ%28S_{j%2D1},A_{j%2D1}%29), target network is ![target](https://latex.codecogs.com/svg.latex?Q_{target}) and predict network is ![target](https://latex.codecogs.com/svg.latex?Q).Then we use **hard update** and **the period is 500**.
 Means target network will update when predict network training 500 times.

 ## Performance